How Do You Get A Hernia?

 Some patients have congenital conditions that interrupt the body’s natural healing processes, while others negatively affect healing through their lifestyle choices; for example, smoking.

 What causes muscles to weaken?

-Your body is constantly involved in a well-balanced cycle of building up and breaking down muscles and tissue.
-As you age, the enzymesEnzymes are proteins found in all living cells.
-They play an important role in keeping your body healthy and well-nourished. that help to control this natural process can get out of balance.
-When your body cannot balance the build and repair cycle, weak spots may develop in your muscles and tissue, particularly in the groin area.
-Over time, your muscles may also be weakened by other factors, including poor nutrition, obesity, smoking, injuries and medical operations.
+Your body is constantly involved in a well-balanced equilibrium between old tissue breakdown and new tissue replacement.
+As you age, the enzymes that help to control this natural process can get out of balance.
+When your body cannot balance the build and repair cycle, weak spots may develop in your ligaments and connective tissues, particularly noticeable in the groin area.
+Over time, your tissues may also be weakened by other factors, including poor nutrition, diabetes, smoking, obesity / excessive weight gain, injuries and surgical operations.